Terms and Conditions

-Industrial Scientific Supplies is a Camlab brand and the following terms of sale now apply.
+For Industrial Scientific Supplies and Camlab brand the following terms of sale now apply (Version number: 9, Date: 02/04/2019) :

 1.1 In these conditions: